 I had been reading Martha Beck’s book, Finding Your Way in a Wild New World: Reclaim Your True Nature to Create the Life You Want ( Simon & Schuster, 2012).
 Beck uses the “technology” of traveling inward into what she calls the mystical skills of Wordlessness and Oneness, which bear some similarity to meditation and spirituality (but much more fun!).
 I was fascinated by Beck’s own personal story and her advice to others seeking their true purpose.

 Much of Beck’s book is built on her deep connections with the oneness created when we connect deeply with animals.
 She told the story of how her dear friend Koelle, renowned as a horse whisperer, taught her to communicate and interact with a horse.
 Oneness, for a horse whisperer, is when you feel an animal “join up” with you.
 In Beck’s words, you’ll feel, “the soft footsteps coming closer, of the palomino’s soul touching yours, of the sweet velvet noses against your back” (p.68).

 Back in Tarzana, as we felt our mats beneath us, we learned to breathe in new ways.
 We learned to roll our balls in specific ways to contact the vagus nerve.
 We hugged ourselves and moved in undulating patterns.
 We softened our hard shells.
-And we created space for each of us to engage in a deep, deep practice.
+And we created space for each of us to engage in a deep, deep practice of yoga and breath.
 We welcomed our souls and felt ourselves “join up” and enter ways of being with ourselves that felt like a new self that that welcomed an old self to shift, to melt, to respond.